AKSW/KBox/README.md

 You can use KBox in command line or the library on your application.
 It is easy to plug and use it.

-# How can I execute KBox in in command Line?
+# How can I execute KBox in command Line?

 ```